-On September 14, 2012, the New York State Court of Appeals adopted 22 NYCRR § 520.16 - a 50 hour Pro Bono Requirement for admission to the New York State bar.
+Our Pro Bono program for Australian Lawyers is designed to Virtually meet the New York State Court of Appeals 22 NYCRR § 520.16 – The 50-hour Pro Bono Requirement for admission to the New York State Bar.

-Further, charities often only have a few qualifying pro bono hours available, therefore acquiring the 50 hours becomes a challenge in itself.
+Further, charities often only have a few qualifying pro bono hours available.
+Therefore acquiring the 50 hours becomes a challenge in itself.

-The Australian Community has developed a successful program to connect Supervising and Pro Bono attorneys.
+The Australian Community has developed a successful Pro Bono Program for Australian Lawyers to connect Supervising and Pro Bono attorneys.
 By leveraging our internal SharePoint portal, attorneys can remotely communicate and collaborate throughout the 50 hours, satisfying all requirements of 22 NYCRR § 520.16.

 I recently had the opportunity to supervise a pro-bono assignment for The Australian Community and it was a very rewarding experience.
 It is always nice to give back and in particular, to give back to my own community.
 Moreover, it was a seamless and efficient process with a minimal amount of hours expended, which can also be performed outside of business hours and without impacting billable hour requirements.
 I would welcome the opportunity to work with The Australian Community again and encourage others to do so as well.